TL; DR – How to Create Whiteboards

 Drawing lines on whiteboards, for example, to mark columns or swim-lanes can be a tricky thing.
 Using whiteboard markers is not helpful as you will need to redraw them often.
 Also, team members tend to wipe lines off the whiteboard when working with the board.
 While it is easy to remove whiteboard markers from whiteboards, removing a black or red whiteboard marker from a white shirt or blouse is a different beast.
 My favorite line marking tools is hence a very thin, flexible yet sticky tape that is used for painting jobs.

 Another essential component of useful whiteboards is magnetic avatars.
 (We have them printed by a service provider.)
-We use them for every team members to mark the tasks someone is working on during a sprint.
+We use them for every team member to mark the tasks someone is working on during a sprint.
 We also use them on the product backlog board to match tasks with teams.
 (We have a unified product backlog that multiple teams use.)
 Finally, we use them to visualize the architecture of the application.

 How to Use Sprint Boards